right click on an issue ignore fields permissions

 Sorry for the description, at the time I just looked at the "successfully updated" message, and thought the operation was indeed successfull (wheras it was not, so not data loss, so no big deal).
 Still there is a bug.

-#6 Updated by Takenori TAKAKI 8 months ago
+#6 Updated by Takenori TAKAKI over 1 year ago

 To fix this problem, I think it is enough to check that @safe_attributes contains 'tracker_id' as well as other attributes.